space-concordia-robotics/robotics-prototype/CONTRIBUTING.md

 #### 1.1 Do one thing

 Functions should do one thing.
 They should do it well.
 They should do it only.
 One symptom of doing more than one thing is having sections within functions.
+These can oftentimes easily be split up into subroutines that will only have a specific role.

 #### 1.2 Size